(1834 - 1905)

-He attended Franklin College (now Univ. of GA) for two year (1852-4); read medicine with his brother Joseph Barnett Carlton, graduated from medical school in 1857, and practiced with Joseph as partner til the War in 1861.
+He attended Franklin College (now Univ. of GA) for two years (1852-4), read medicine with his brother Joseph Barnett Carlton, graduated from medical school in 1857, and practiced with Joseph as partner until the War in 1861.

-He was appointed 1st Lt. of the Troup Artillery April 24, 1861, and elected Captain when the Battery (and all other Army of Northern Virginia units) was re-organized in April 1862.
+He was appointed First Lieutenant of the Troup Artillery on 24 April 1861 and elected Captain when the Battery (and all other Army of Northern Virginia units) was re-organized in April 1862.

-He wa in command of the battery, by then somewhat shorthanded, at Sharpsburg.
+He was in command of the battery, by then somewhat shorthanded, at Sharpsburg.

 He was wounded in action at Gettysburg on 3 July 1863 and returned to the battery about 3 April 1864, but was again wounded, this time at near Cold Harbor on 31 May 1864.
 He was offered positions as Major in the Artillery, Colonel of Cavalry and Asst.
 Surgeon of the division, but decided instead to remain Captain of the Troup Artillery.
 He disbanded with the company 9 April 1865 near Lynchburg, VA.

 He resumed his medical practice until 1872.
 He went into state politics, studied law and was admitted to bar in 1881, then practiced in Athens, GA.
-He operated a newspaper, and served on the first Georgia Board of Health.
-He was U.S. Representative from Georgia 8th District, 1887-91.
+He operated a newspaper and served on the first Georgia Board of Health.
+He was U.S. Representative for Georgia's 8th District 1887-91.

-In 1898 he volunteered for duty in the Spanish-American War, and an Inspector General a the rank of Major.
-He served in Puerto Rico by teh end of the War.
+In 1898 he volunteered for duty in the Spanish-American War, and an Inspector General at the rank of Major.
+He had served in Puerto Rico by the end of the War.